-Notice Paul's intense desire to be with the Thessalonians again.
 Remember that when Paul had to flee Thessalonica in the middle of the night, he left an infant church that faced threats and opposition.
 He legitimately didn't know whether the church would even survive.

 17 But we, brethren, having been taken away from you for a short while-- in person, not in spirit-- were all the more eager with great desire to see your face.

 18 For we wanted to come to you-- I, Paul, more than once-- and yet Satan hindered us.

 Paul doesn't explain how "Satan hindered" him from coming to the Thessalonians.
-It could be that Paul saw Satan behind the legal roadblocks to returning.
+It could be that Paul understood that Satan was behind the legal roadblocks to returning.
 It could be that his "thorn in the flesh" - probably some physical ailment which he attributed to Satan (2 Cor 12:7) - prohibited him from returning to Thessalonica.
 Either way, Paul wanted them to know that it wasn't for lack of effort that he hadn't been able to return.